Olivia Hooker: U.S. Coast Guard

 Hooker applied to the Women Accepted for Volunteer Emergency Service (WAVES) of the U.S. Navy, but was rejected because she was African-American.
 She disputed the rejection due to a technicality and was accepted; however, she had already decided to join the Coast Guard.
 She entered the U.S. Coast Guard in February 1945.
 On March 9, 1945, she was sent to basic training for six weeks in Manhattan Beach, Brooklyn, New York.
 Throughout training, Hooker became a Coast Guard Women's Reserve (SPARS) and had to attend classes and pass exams.
 She was one of only five African-American females to first enlist in the SPARS program.
-After basic training, Hooker specialized in the yeoman rate and remained at boot camp for an additional nine weeks before heading to The Separation Center in Boston where she performed administrative duties and earned the rank of Yeoman Second Class in the Coast Guard Women's Reserve.
-In June 1946, the SPAR program was disbanded and Hooker earned the rank of petty officer 2nd class and a Good Conduct Award.
+After basic training, Hooker specialized in the yeoman rate and remained at boot camp for an additional nine weeks before heading to The Separation Center in Boston where she performed administrative duties and earned the rank of Yeoman Third Class in the Coast Guard Women's Reserve.
+In June 1946, the SPAR program was disbanded and Hooker earned the rank of petty officer 3rd class and a Good Conduct Award.